GPUOpen-Tools/radeon_gpu_profiler/README.md

 This unique tool generates easy to understand visualizations of how your DirectX®12 and Vulkan® games interact with the GPU at the hardware level.
 Profiling a game is both a quick, and simple process using the Radeon Developer Panel and the public Crimson driver.

-A Linux version will be made available when driver support is available.

 ## Getting Started